|Nutrition Facts (per serving)|

 Take one cup of simmering broth from the pot and pour it over the rice.
 Stir gently until well combined.
 Cook, stirring frequently, until the liquid reduces and there is very little liquid left in the pan.
 As the risotto cooks, it should be bubbling, but not rapidly.
 Reduce heat to medium-low if the risotto is bubbling too much.

 Repeat the step above, adding one cup of broth after the previous cup is absorbed.
-The risotto will thicken and become creamy throughout this process, which takes about 25-30 minutes.
+The risotto will thicken and become creamy throughout this process, which takes about 25 to 30 minutes.
 The risotto is done when the rice is tender, but still has bite.
-(Note: You do not have to use the broth in its entirety, if you achieve this texture with four cups of broth, stop there and save the remaining cup for another use).

 When you add the final cup of broth, add the sautéed asparagus.